Skip to content

 E3.
 Do you like to leave a finished puzzle out for a while to admire it or show to others before putting it away?

 E4.
-Do you feel a definite spark of joy when you get a new puzzle?
+Do you feel a sense of excitement when you get a new puzzle?

 E5.
 Do you loan-out your jigsaw puzzles?